MIT Blackjack Team: Split and dissolution (1994–2000)

-After the dissolution of Strategic Investments, a few of the players took their winnings and split off into two independent groups.
+After the dissolution of Strategic Investments, a few players took their winnings and formed two independent groups.
 The Amphibians were primarily led by Semyon Dukach, with Dukach as the big player, Katie Lilienkamp (a controller), and Andy Bloch (a spotter).
 The other team was the Reptiles, led by Mike Aponte, Manlio Lopez and Wes Atamian.
-These teams had various legal structures, and at times million dollar banks and 50+ players.
+These teams had various legal structures, and at times million-dollar banks and 50+ players.
 By 2000 the 15+ year reign of the MIT Blackjack Teams came to an end as players drifted into other pursuits.

-In 1999, a member of the Amphibians won at Max Rubin's 3rd Annual Blackjack Ball competition.
+In 1999, an Amphibian won at Max Rubin's 3rd Annual Blackjack Ball competition.
 The event was featured in an October 1999 Cigar Aficionado article, which said the winner earned the unofficial title "Most Feared Man in the Casino Business".